Addressing the climate crisis requires us to combine innovation across finance, policy, our physical and data infrastructures.

 Physical vs data infrastructure

-It is easy to see our physical infrastructure—including energy, water, transport, buildings, agriculture.
+It is easy to see our physical infrastructure—including energy, water, transport, built environment, agriculture.
 Our financial systems are also clear—including investors, insurers, asset owners and managers and banks.
 Policy is shaped by known structures at city, national and international levels.
 Our scientific institutions have huge resources and knowledge to share.
 It is less clear what data infrastructure might be required to fully bring these areas together in a coherent manner: how can we create product and service innovation that properly quantifies and codifies risk, and makes it actionable by markets?

 Designing for humans and machines